hotosm/datm-research/electric-sql/README.md

 This research was technically done for FMTM, but will be used in Drone TM most likely too.

+Note that electric-sql is in alpha as of writing and may have significant updates in the future.

 ## Local First - the future of state

 - The diagram below shows the evoluation of state transfer in web apps over time.